MidCamp/midcamp/README.md

 ## How do I work on this?

-From inside the project root, type `docker exec -itu drupal midcamp.org.docker.amazee.io bash`
+From inside the project root, type `docker-compose exec cli bash`

 This is your project directory; run `drush` commands from here.
 Avoid using git from here, but if you must, make sure you configure your name and email for proper attribution: